troglobit/sysklogd/README.md

 Origin & References
 -------------------

-This is the continuation of the original sysklogd by [Martin Schulze][].
-Now maintained and heavilty updated by [Joachim Nilsson][].
+This is the continuation of the original sysklogd by Dr. G.W.
+Wettstein and [Martin Schulze][].
+Now maintained and heavily updated by [Joachim Nilsson][].
 Please file bug reports, or send pull requests for bug fixes and proposed extensions at [GitHub][].

 [RFC3164]:          https://tools.ietf.org/html/rfc3164
 [RFC5424]:          https://tools.ietf.org/html/rfc5424